Priscia/JS-Button-Project/README.md

 If you want to see the ending product to this project here is the link to my codepen ... https://codepen.io/PK_123/pen/apgLmE

+*Also I had such fun time with this project and added a little bit of Snow which you will see in the codepen.*

 In addition best practice is to create separate CSS and Javascript pages to Link them to main index.html page or .html page you are working on.